lukso-network/docs/docs/networks/l15-testnet.md

 You may need to use `sudo` for `macos` devices.

-### How to become an ETH2.0 LUKSO Validator
+### How to become a LUKSO Validator

 Step 1:
 Go to LUKSO Launchpad and click `BECOME A VALIDATOR` and follow instructions there.
 Website is:
 - <https://launchpad.l15.lukso.network>

 Step 2:
 When you generate your keys start importing them into `lukso-validator` by typing: `lukso wallet`.
-You will be instructed by `lukso` interactive inteface.
+You will be instructed by `lukso` interactive interface.

 Step 3:
 Just run your validator by `lukso start --validator`!